A Unified Representation of Neural Networks Architectures: Continuous Width Neural Networks

 where $Z_0, Z_1, \ldots, Z_\ell$ are the hidden states in $\RR^n$, and $W_{1}, \ldots, W_{\ell}$, are matrices of hyperparameters in $\RR^{n\times n}$.
 In \eqref{12:juin.2}, $\sigma_{i+1}:\RR^n\rightarrow \RR^n$ is a componentwise activation function, that satisfies, for all $X$ in $\RR^n$ and for all $j=1,\ldots, n$,

 where $\sigma_{i+1}^{(j)} (X)$ and $X ^{(j)}$ are respectively the $j$-th component of the vectors $\sigma_{i+1} (X)$ and $X$.
-For $i=0,\ldots, \ell-1$ and $j=1,\ldots, n$ the $\sigma_{i+1}^{j}$ is a scalar activation function such as ReLU, hyperbolic tangent, or a Tauber-Wiener function, see, e.g., \citep{magon:ejc:2021,yin2021stability} for more details.
 The initial hidden state is $Z_0$ and the output is $Y$.
-They depend on the matrices $L\in\RR^{n\times p}$ and $P\in\RR^{q\times n}$ standing respectively for the lifting matrix (also called input-to-hidden matrix) and projection matrices (also called hidden-to-output matrix) of appropriate dimensions, defining respectively the input layer and the output layer.
+They depend on the matrices $L\in\RR^{n\times p}$ which defines the input layer and is called the lifting matrix (or input-to-hidden matrix), and $P\in\RR^{q\times n}$ which defines the output layer and is the projection matrix (or hidden-to-output matrix).
 In (\ref{12:juin.2}) we assumed without loss of generality that there is no bias in any neurons (up to replacing the states $Z_i$ by $[Z_i^\top,1]^\top$).

+\begin{rem} It is also possible to assume the existence of a unique activation function $\bar \sigma$ such that, for all $j$-component, in \eqref{12:juin.2}, i.e., this allows activation functions that do not depend on the layer index $i$. \ifthenelse{\boolean{short}}{}{This assumption simplifies some of the statements below by omitting certain parameters of the activation functions.} In the remainder of the paper, nevertheless, we consider the most general case of different activation functions.\end{rem}

 Now we are in position to describe the NN with a large (or infinite) number of neurons, before considering the large depth case (with respect to the layers) in Section~\ref{neural:ode:sec}.
 To do that, a second class of neural networks, that is very important for this paper, is the continuous neural network with $\ell$ hidden layers and infinitely many neurons in each hidden layer.
 They are modeled as: